IAC2-Project/case-study/README.md

     ```
    And navigate to the created folder.

-2. Find the public IP address of your machine (e.g., using `ipconfig /all`) and copy it to the variable called
+2. Find the public IPV4 address of your machine (e.g.,  use __cmd__ or __PowerShell__ and run the `ipconfig /all` command).
+For example, if you are connected to the internet using WiFi, the corresponding entry would be called _"Wireless-Lan-Adapter WLAN"_ or similar to that.
+Copy the IPV4 value to the variable called
-   `PUBLIC_HOSTNAME` inside the file `.env`, and save the file (this is necessary to allow docker containers
+   `PUBLIC_HOSTNAME` inside the file `.env`, and save the file (_this is necessary to allow docker containers
-   to correctly communicate with each other).
+   to correctly communicate with each other_).

 3. Pull the latest version of the necessary docker images by opening the command line inside the cloned folder and running:
     ```